 CDR Academic Support staff include:

-Academic Support Specialists who have professional backgrounds in multiple disciplines and are able to provide content tutoring, assistance with learning, study, and note-taking strategies, and organizational/time management strategies.
+Learning Strategists have professional backgrounds in multiple disciplines and can provide assistance with planning, study and note-taking strategies, connecting to campus resources, organizational/time management skills, and some content tutoring (varies by subject).

-Content Tutors are all either professional tutors with years of experience in specific subject areas or graduate students with professional teaching or other academic experiences between undergraduate and graduate studies.
+Content Tutors are professional tutors with experience in specific subject areas or graduate students with professional teaching and/or other academic experiences between undergraduate and graduate studies.

 *CDR Academic Support is a service and not an accommodation.
-While we do our best to meet our student’s needs, these resources are not unlimited and based on tutor availability and funding resources.
-A referral can be made by the student’s assigned counselor.
+While we do our best to meet our student’s needs, these resources are not unlimited and are based on tutor availability and funding resources.
+A referral can be made by the student’s assigned Access Coordinator.